-The GPS altitude corrected for GPS error, atmospheric conditions, and any manual adjustments applied.
+The GPS altitude corrected for GPS error, atmospheric conditions, and any manual adjustments applied and then rounded to the nearest 10'.

 2. Power/CX ALRTS Button:

 On the ground, the Power button is visible.
 Airborne the CX ALRTS button cancels all altitude and accuracy alerts.
 Oxygen Alerts are unaffected.
 Useful if unwanted altitude and accuracy alerts are being generated.
 Altitude, Atmospheric, and Field Elevation controls retain their settings.
 To restart alerts, select a new altitude in the Altitude Selector or field elevation with the Field Elevation controls.